Reduce, Reuse and Recycle in Dearborn

-Any bagged trash (maximum of 4 bags) placed outside of the gray cart will be reloaded into your cart.
+Any bagged trash (maximum of four bags) placed outside of the gray cart will be reloaded into your cart.
 If this happens frequently, City Ordinance requires the homeowners/occupants to lease an additional trash cart for a one-time fee of $60.
 Please call 313-943-2433 to make those arrangements.

 Do not overfill the cart or pack trash in too tightly.
 Always keep your cart lid closed.